-As described by Bensoussan et al.[4] the Multics virtual memory is segmented to permit sharing of objects in the virtual memory, and to simplify address space management for the programmer.
-The implementation of segmentation uses addressing descriptors, a technique used, for example, in the Burroughs B5000 computer systems[9].
-The Burroughs implementation of a descriptor is exclusively as an addressing and type-labeling mechanism, with protection provided on the basis that a process may access only those objects for which it has names.
+As described by Bensoussan et al. [MVM] the Multics virtual memory is segmented to permit sharing of objects in the virtual memory, and to simplify address space management for the programmer.
+The implementation of segmentation uses addressing descriptors, a technique introduced in the Burroughs B5000 computer systems [D].
+The original Burroughs implementation of a descriptor was exclusively as an addressing and type-labeling mechanism, with protection provided on the basis that a process may access only those objects for which it has names.
 In Multics, the function of the descriptor\ is extended to include modes of access (read, write, and execute) and to provide for protected subsystems which share object names with their users.
-Evans and LeClerc[10] were among the first to describe the usefulness of such an extension.
+Evans and LeClerc [EL] were among the first to describe the usefulness of such an extension.